telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/add-shape-title.md

 ---
 title: Add Shape Titles
-page_title: Add Titles for Map Shapes
+page_title: Add Shape Titles | Kendo UI Map Widget
-description: This article demonstrates how to add a title for shapes loaded from GeoJSON.
+description: "Learn how to add titles for shapes loaded from GeoJSON in a Kendo UI Map widget."
+slug: howto_addhspaetitles_map
 ---

-# Add Titles for Map Shapes
+# Add Shape Titles

-This example demonstrates how to add a title text for shapes loaded from GeoJSON.
+The example below demonstrates how to add a title text for shapes loaded from GeoJSON in a Kendo UI Map widget&mdash;in particular, how to add a [`Text`](/api/javascript/drawing/text) element positioned over the shape center.

 Shape layers are rendered using the [Drawing API](/framework/drawing/overview).
-The [shapeCreated](/api/javascript/dataviz/ui/map#events-shapeCreated) event can be used to render additional elements.
+The [`shapeCreated`](/api/javascript/dataviz/ui/map#events-shapeCreated) event can be used to render additional elements.

-We'll add a [Text](/api/javascript/drawing/text) element positioned over the shape center.

-#### Example: Add shape title
+###### Example

 ```html
   <div id="map"></div>
   <script>